Divorce and how to make the most out of father's day

 - Father’s Day in the UK is on Sunday 18th June this year.
 If you’re not scheduled to look after your children then you could make time before or after this date to do something together.
 Father’s Day is a celebration and is an important time to bond with your kids – but it doesn’t have to be celebrated on Sunday 18th June.

-- Consider writing these days into the Parenting Plan you have/are in the process of agreeing with your ex-partner.
+- Consider writing these days into the parenting plan you have/are in the process of agreeing with your ex-partner.
 It feels easier if you’re aware of what’s been agreed ahead of time.
-More on Parenting Plans here.
+More on parenting plans here.

 - Let your children know you’re thinking of them; call, text or write.